hai-yr/open-source-public-goods-grants-rating-framework/questions.md

 1. Neglectedness:
-What is the total investment (public, private, non-profit) into a solution or the amount of people/entities working on solutions to the stated (or implied) issue?
+What is the total current investment (public, private, non-profit) into the same type of solution to the stated (or implied) issue?

+or

+What is the number of people/entities working on similar solutions to the issue?

     Example of rating scale
     (100 billion USD = 0, 10 billion = 2, 100 million = 6, 10 million = 8, 1 million = 10, <100k = 12)